matschie1/MQTTDevice/README.md

 ### EventManager:
 Configured are 4 event queues: system, sensors, actors and induction.
 For example everything regarding the system will be thrown into the system queue, telling the eventmanager to proccess them by FIFO.

-#define SYS_UPDATE  10		-> System update events should be queued approx. every 10ms
+* SYS_UPDATE  10		-> System update events should be queued approx. every 10ms

-#define SEN_UPDATE  5000	-> Sensor data read should be queued approx. every 5s
+* SEN_UPDATE  5000	-> Sensor data read should be queued approx. every 5s

-#define ACT_UPDATE  10000	-> Actor data read/write should be queued approx. every 10s
+* ACT_UPDATE  10000	-> Actor data read/write should be queued approx. every 10s

-#define IND_UPDATE  10000	-> Induction data read/write should be queued approx. every 10s
+* IND_UPDATE  10000	-> Induction data read/write should be queued approx. every 10s

-#define DISP_UPDATE 10000	-> Display screen update queued approx. every 10s
+* DISP_UPDATE 10000	-> Display screen update queued approx. every 10s

 Beside those read and write events (normally handled by loop) also error events are queued.
 For example a sensors fails.
 If this event is queued you can if enabled in webif automatically switch off all actors and/or induction.
 Enter a value for delay on error as you want to delay the event switch off.
 The logic behind this delay is, that a single error event should not immediately turn off your brewery, but if an error event is still queued after some time, then you might prefer a turn off.

 CAUTION: If you do not know, what these time periods will effect, leave all of them on default!

 CAUTION: Setting SYS_UPDATE to a higher value will slow down device!
 Prefered value should be 0 (zero) which means: start all system handles ín any loop (no delay)

 ### FileBrowser: